LukasWess/Github-Backdating-Tool/README.md

 ```
 Set up and connect to your github repo, run the code as instructed.
 Watch the terminal for output.

-All done, let it run and watch you github contribution graph go up.
+All done, let it run and watch your github contribution graph go up.